From our private database of 34,000+ case briefs...

-The University of Michigan Law School (Law School) followed an unofficial policy that sought to achieve student body diversity by giving “substantial weight” to the race of each applicant in making admissions decisions, in addition to its consideration of other academic and non-academic variables.
+The University of Michigan Law School followed an unofficial policy that sought to achieve student body diversity by giving substantial weight to the race of each applicant in making admissions decisions, in addition to its consideration of other academic and non-academic variables.
 Barbara Grutter (plaintiff) was a Caucasian Michigan resident who applied to the Law School with a 3.8 grade point average and 161 LSAT score.
-The Law School rejected her application, and she filed suit in federal district court against Bollinger, the university president and former dean of the Law School, and other university officials (defendants) alleging her denial of admission was a violation of the Equal Protection Clause of the Fourteenth Amendment.
+The Law School rejected her application, and she filed suit in federal district court against Bollinger, the university president, and other university officials (defendants) alleging her denial of admission was a violation of the Equal Protection Clause of the Fourteenth Amendment.
 The district court held that the Law School’s use of race in its admissions policy was unlawful, but the court of appeals reversed.
 The United States Supreme Court granted certiorari.

 Rule of Law

 Concurrence (Ginsburg, J.)